MKLab-ITI/pygrank/tutorials/documentation.md

-We will use a restart probability at each step `1-alpha=0.01` and will perform "col" (column-wise) normalization of the adjacency matrix in that jumps to neighbors have the same probability (the alternative is "symmetric" normalization where the prbabilities of moving between two nodes are the same no matter the direction).
+We will use a restart probability at each step `1-alpha=0.01` and will perform "col" (column-wise) normalization of the adjacency matrix in that jumps to neighbors have equal probabilities (the alternative is "symmetric" normalization where the probabilities of moving between two nodes are the same for both movement directions).
 We will also stop the algorithm at numerical tolerance 1.E-9.
-Smaller tolerances are more accurate in exactly solving each algorithm's assumptions but take longer to converge.
+Smaller tolerances are more accurate in exactly solving each algorithm's exact outputs but take longer to converge.

 ```python
 >>> from pygrank.algorithms import adhoc